DisuraAberathna/flood-care-anuradhapura-2025/README.md

-# Flood Data Management Application
+# Flood Care Anuradhapura 2025

 A Next.js application to store and manage data of isolated people from floods.
 This application allows you to record names, ages, number of family members, addresses, and house states.